USM Content

 By default, Jira Server and DataCenter process these webhooks individually after every change to an issue.

-Jira has an unofficial dark feature tells Jira to process webhooks asynchronously, making the UI more responsive after changes.
-Enabling this change will require permission from a user with Jira Administrator.
+Jira has an unofficial dark feature that tells Jira to process webhooks asynchronously, making the UI more responsive after changes.
+Enabling this change requires permission from a user with Jira Administrator.

 According to this Jira ticket, you can enable the feature by:

-- Manually enable the com.atlassian.jira.webhookEventsAsyncProcessing feature flag with the following instructions.
+- Manually enabling the com.atlassian.jira.webhookEventsAsyncProcessing feature flag with the following instructions.

 - Restart your Jira instance (or each node in case of DC)